Definitions

 Government | 394 |

-Public Release Forms, sample test items, and additional information may be found on the School Improvement in Maryland Web site at http://mdk12.org/assessments/high_school/index_b.html, http://mdk12.org/assessments/high_school/index.html, and the Maryland State Department of Education Web site at http://www.msde.maryland.gov.
+Public Release Forms, sample test items, and additional information may be found on the Maryland State Department of Education Web site at http://www.msde.maryland.gov.

-Career and Technology - The number and percentage of graduates who completed an approved Career and Technology Education program.
+Career and Technical Education (CTE) Requirements - The count and percentage of high school completers who completed an approved CTE program of study.

 Course requirements for the admissions standards are set by the Board of Regents of the University System of Maryland.
 Ensuring the acceptability of each local system`s courses by the University System of Maryland is the responsibility of the individual school systems.

-A list of approved Career and Technology Education programs is available from the Division of Career and Technology Education, MSDE, the approving agency.
+A list of approved Career and Technical Education programs is available from the Division of Career and Technical Education, MSDE, the approving agency.

 Highly Qualified Teachers